 Do you offer financing or layaway plans?

 Do you keep all of your items in stock?

 We try to keep our fire pits, and accessories in stock, however inventory can fluctuate depending on demand.
 Smokers, grills, and trailer pits are most often built to order, which allows us to keep cost down and customize your pit to your specific needs.
-We do try to keep a few of our most popular smokers and grills on display in our showroom.
+We do have most all the smokers and grills on display in our showroom including the add-on's and upgrades.
 Please call ahead to see what is currently available.